Cahzello/Cahzello-Blog/README.md

 You can create db with the name:
 `cahzello_blog`

-After make the db you can migrate the db:
+After done make the databse, you can change database configuration in `.env`.
+After that you can start the migration.
 ```
 php artisan migrate
 ```